veritas-sot/miniApps/docs/miniApps/onboarding.rst

 .. note::

     Do not use this method for your production system.
+The salt is used to encryot the password and the sshkey passphrase!

 How to migrate
 **************